selimslab/selimslab.github.io/about.md

 title: Welcome!
 ---

-Hi, this is Selim, writing here to evaluate, clarify, connect, remember, and share.
+Hi, this is Selim, yet another being on the pale blue dot.

+Writing here to have some fun and to share some thoughts.

-You can reach me at durufikir at gmail dot com
+You can reach me at

+durufikir at gmail dot com

+linkedin.com/in/time

+github.com/selimslab